-AEP can use a technique called Force Address Space Layout Randomization with some programs and software modules, preventing exploits from finding the specific vulnerability or code they need to execute.
+AEP can use a technique called Forced Address Space Layout Randomization with some programs and software modules, preventing exploits from finding the specific vulnerability or code they need to execute.

-ASLR technology has been included in Microsoft's Windows operating system since Vista but not all programs support this default feature.
+Address space layout randomization (ASLR) technology has been included in Microsoft's Windows operating system since Vista but not all programs support this default feature.
 Kaspersky's AEP technology extends the functionality of ASLR to programs that don't support this default version - blocking certain exploit types by preventing them from determining the location of the code they need to operate for example, in memory.
 Repeated efforts to locate the required code are more likely to result in the application crashing than they are in the malicious code executing.